Turf Reinforcement Matting on solar farm project

 Recyclex Turf Reinforcement Mat (TRM) was installed in the ditch channels.
 Large solar farms like Oceana dig networks of ditches that convey runoff to the stormwater ponds.
 The ponds detained stormwater during construction and were converted to permanent stormwater ponds when construction was completed.

-Recyclex Turf Reinforcement Mat was approved for the channel lining for three critical reasons:
+Recyclex Turf Reinforcement Mat was approved for the channel lining for the following critical reasons:

 Grass Seed for Solar Construction